-Transportation System - A Traffic Statement providing an analysis of the impact of the facility as related to current and projected roadway usage and design capacities was conducted.
-The analysis included a comparison of trips generated by the existing residential development and those expected to be generated by the proposed new development.
-The City's Transportation consultant for this project, Calvin Giordano and Associates, reviewed the Study and determined the project would not significantly impact the City's transportation system.
+Transportation System - A Traffic Study providing an analysis of the impact of the facility as related to current and projected roadway usage and design capacities was conducted.
+The proposed use would generate 766 daily trips with 57 AM peak hour trips and 81 PM peak hour trips.
+The City's Transportation consultant for this project, Calvin Giordano and Associates (CGA), reviewed the Study and determined the project would not significantly impact the City's transportation system.
+CGA accepted the Traffic Study and parking space waiver with the following conditions: